 Keep in touch!

-If you make any of the above sauerkraut recipes I'd love to know how it turned out for you.
+Did you find my tips on how to cook sauerkraut helpful?
 Do you have a favourite sauerkraut dish?
 Let me know in the comments below, thanks!